 “Learn to love people for who they are.”

-One more though for the road
+One more thought for the road

 The most challenging part of transitioning into a nomad was to learn to stay friends with people from my past.
 Excuse me for being brutally honest, but I take very little interest in their lives as stories about a new sofa and the dinner they cooked does not interest me a tiny bit.
 They evolved into the kind of people who cannot stimulate my mind, but who I grew up with, who I laughed and cried with, who I played and were bored with.
 I taught myself to never forget where I came from, who I used to be and who my friends were through all those years.
-They are part of my history and my early evolution, so as much as it takes a significant effort to stay interested, I do and will keep doing so, because without them, I would not be the person I am today.
+They are part of my history and my early evolution, so as much as it takes a significant effort to stay interested, I do and will keep doing so, because, without them, I would not be the person I am today.